Lost-Outpost/Telsera/README.md

 ## Skyrim: Anniversary Edition (AE)

-This list requires anniversary edition and all creation club content.
-Make sure your game is fully up to date in Steam.
+**This list requires anniversary edition and all creation club content.** Make sure your game is fully up to date in Steam.
 It will automatically be patched by Wabbajack to work out of the box, but requires the latest game files.
 You _must_ download all the creation club content before installing.
+This can be done by going in-game via Steam and downloading through the available CC related Main Menu options.

 # Installation